Nigel Playfair: Lyric, Hammersmith

 After a short illness and an unsuccessful operation Playfair died at King's College Hospital, London on 19 August 1934, aged 60.
 He was cremated and his ashes were buried in the Playfair family vault in St Andrews.

 Legacy

-Fortnum & Masons sell a rich, bitter marmalade, made for Playfair since the 1920s and named in memory of him.
+Fortnum & Masons sell a type of marmalade, made for Playfair since the 1920s and named in memory of him.

 In 1965, London County Council erected a blue plaque commemorating Playfair at his former home, 26 Pelham Crescent, South Kensington.

 Memoirs

 Playfair wrote two volumes of memoirs about the Lyric: